1. How much are counseling sessions?

 8. Do you provide counseling to children?

-Currently I work with adolescents and adults ages 14 and up.
-If you are seeking counseling for a child under the age of 14, I can provide you with appropriate referrals.
+Currently I work with adults ages 18 and up.
+If you are seeking counseling for a child under the age of 18, I can provide you with appropriate referrals.

 9. What therapeutic model do you use?